- 2018 Local SEO for Dentists: Your Ranking Guide to the Top

 A responsive website is one that works on a tablet, phone and computer.
 Some websites, which are non-responsive, were made only for one device.
 This means that the site looks great on a laptop, for example, but is difficult to navigate on a phone.

 95% of Americans have a cell phone of some kind, with the vast majority using a smartphone.
-Many of them use these phones to search for services they need.
+Many of them use these phones to search for the services they need.
 If, for example, someone suddenly broke a tooth and they needed to see a local dentist, they might find themselves looking one up on their phone on the spot.

 If your site looks terrible on a phone, they will likely click away and find another dentist in the area.
 Your site needs to be clean and easy to read on any device.
 It also needs to be clear how to contact you and make an appointment without too much fuss on any device.

 List Your Practice on Google My Business

 This is a particularly important step in allowing prospective dental patients to see everything they need to know about your business immediately.

 With this feature, new patients don’t even need to go to your website to get the information they need.
 Instead, it will pop up immediately, and they can even call your office with one click.